buchi-labortechnik-ag/openinterface_rotavapor/README.md

 Use [Postman](https://www.getpostman.com/) or it's open-source alternative [Insomnia](https://insomnia.rest/) for exploring the OpenInterface.
 Download and import the OpenInterface OpenApi file from [GitHub](https://github.com/buchi-labortechnik-ag/openinterface_rotavapor/blob/master/rotavapor_openinterface.yaml).
 Once imported, a few more things need to be configured:

-- _Disable Certificate Verification:_ In Postman this can be done under File > Settings > General > SSL Certificate Verification
+- _Disable Certificate Verification:_
+  - Postman: File > Settings > General > SSL Certificate Verification
+  - Insomnia: Application > Preferences > Validate Certificates

-- _Enter Rotavapor IP Address:_ Change base URL to contain your Rotavapor's IP address under Edit Collection > Variables
+- _Enter Rotavapor IP Address:_
+  - Postman: Change base URL to contain your Rotavapor's IP address under Edit Collection > Variables
+  - Insomnia: Under Manage Environment, change "host" to your Rotavapor's IP address

+- _Add credentials:_
-- _Add credentials:_ Under Edit Collection > Authentication choose Basic Auth, enter rw as user and the password that was shown on screen of the I-300 Pro at the time you've enabled the OpenInterface.
+  - Postman: Under Edit Collection > Authentication choose Basic Auth, enter rw as user and the password that was shown on screen of the I-300 Pro at the time you've enabled the OpenInterface.
+  - Insomnia: Under Manage Environment, replace _username_ and _password_

+- _Change Authorization:_
-- _Change Authorization:_ For each request inside the collection, in the Authorization tab, change Type to 'Inherit auth from parent'
+  - Postman: For each request inside the collection, in the Authorization tab, change Type to 'Inherit auth from parent'

-Afterwards you should be able to use Postman for exploring the API.

 ### Examples
 We provide a couple of Python examples on [GitHub](https://github.com/buchi-labortechnik-ag/openinterface_examples_python).